Guide to Master of Laws (LL.M.) Programs

 This list of online LL.M. programs was last retrieved in November 2021.

-Is an LL.M.
-Worth It?
+Is an LL.M. worth it?

-Every university has its policies about transferring credits for graduate-level courses between degree programs.
-If you want to move your credits, review the requirements of the specific LL.M. program you are looking to attend, and see if any of your MLS credits or coursework will be accepted.
+Every university and law school will have its own policy about transferring credits between graduate-level degree programs.
+Contact the LL.M. program you are interested in to determine whether your credits or coursework will be accepted.